nas4free

 This would happen in a situation where you've done a full install onto an extra drive, and want to use the extra space for storage.

-Add DATA partition, and DO NOT FORMAT.
-Add disk ada0 in Disks: Management.
-Add the mount point in Disks: Mount Point: Management.
 Settings: Disk ada0, part 2, part MBR (default is GPT), UFS.

 Add swap partition

-Enable swap at System: Advanced: Swap.
-Add device name, fex: /dev/ada0s3
+Enable swap at System: Advanced: Swap

 Add encrypted partition

-First import the disk at Disks: Management.
-It will be unformatted.
+First import the disk at Disks: Management

-Create a new encrypted disk at Disks: Encryption.
+Create a new encrypted disk at Disks: Encryption

-Format the disk at Disks: Format.
-In the disk select menu, it will display (Encrypted disk) for the selection.
+for the selection.
 Use MBR partition type.
 The partition number will be 1.

 Finally, mount the disk as normal.